machinekoder/pickit-docs/docs/faq/general/how-to-edit-existing-teach-model.rst

 to re-teaching it from scratch:

 #.
 Suppose that, upon teaching the model, undesired small amounts of points, that are
    difficult to spot, are accidentally included in the model cloud.
-The user can quickly get rid of these points by cropping them out of the model, without the need to re-teach the model with a cleaner workspace.
+You can quickly get rid of these points by cropping them out of the model, without the need to re-teach the model with a cleaner workspace.